GodotSteam/GodotSteam-Docs/docs/classes/inventory.md

 	Any items that can be granted **must** have an exchange attribute in their itemdef.
 The exchange attribute specifies a set of recipes that are valid exchanges for this item.
 Exchange recipes are evaluated atomically by the Inventory Service; if the supplied components do not match the recipe, or do not contain sufficient quantity, the exchange will fail.

 	Will allow the item to be exchanged for either one #101 and one #102, five #103s or three #104s and three #105s.
-See the [Steam Inventory Schema](https://partner.steamgames.com/doc/features/inventory/schema){ .md-button .md-button--store target="_blank" } documentation for more details.
+See the [Steam Inventory Schema](https://partner.steamgames.com/doc/features/inventory/schema){ target="\_blank" } documentation for more details.

 	!!! returns "Returns: int32"
 		This function returns an inventory handle indicating success; otherwise, it returns 0 when called from SteamGameServer or when **output_quantity** is not set to 1.
 Exchanges that do not match a recipe, or do not provide the required amounts, will fail.